Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer

-\section{Related work}
+\section{Related Work}

-Existing conversion paradigms can be categorized into two types based on whether extra training on the source ANNs is required: training-dependent and training-free. \textit{\textbf{Training-dependent conversion}} typically requires additional ANNs training based on theoretical ANN-SNN equivalence.
+Existing conversion paradigms can be categorized into two types based on whether extra training on the source ANNs is required: training-dependent and training-free.

+\textit{\textbf{Training-dependent conversion}} typically requires additional training of ANN based on theoretical ANN-SNN equivalence.
 Clip-Floor-Shift activations~\cite{bu2023optimal} replace ReLU to better match spiking neuron behavior.
-A two-phase training~\cite{ding2021optimal} first optimizes ANN weights, then adjusts neuron thresholds, while activation range constraints and membrane potential initialization~\cite{bu2022optimized} help further reduce conversion error. \cite{wang2022towards} introduce a two-stage approach to handle quantization, pruning, and residual errors. \cite{jiang2023unified} propose a unified framework treating spike-rate mapping as a differentiable problem.
-For Transformer architectures, a QANN is integrated with spatiotemporal properties of spiking neurons for lossless conversion \cite{you2024spikezip}.
-While effective, these methods introduce computational overhead through additional source ANNs training.
+A two-phase training~\cite{ding2021optimal} first optimizes ANN weights, then adjusts neuron thresholds, while activation range constraints and membrane potential initialization~\cite{bu2022optimized} help further reduce conversion error. \cite{wang2022towards} introduces a two-stage approach to handle quantization, pruning, and residual errors. \cite{jiang2023unified} proposes a unified framework treating spike-rate mapping as a differentiable problem.
+For Transformer architectures, a QANN is integrated with the spatiotemporal properties of spiking neurons for lossless conversion \cite{you2024spikezip}.
+While effective, these methods introduce computational overhead through additional training of source ANNs.

 \textit{\textbf{Training-free conversion}} directly transforms pre-trained ANNs via structure and parameter reuse without fine-tuning.
 Early works align SNN thresholds with ANN activations via threshold balancing~\cite{diehl2015fast,rueckauer2017conversion}, but longer timesteps are required.
 Signed spiking neurons~\cite{wang2022signed} support dynamic vision data.
 In~\cite{jiang2024spatio}, training-free Transformer conversion is achieved using universal group operators and spatial rectification self-attention.
 SpikedAttention~\cite{hwang2024spikedattention} enables spike-driven Transformer A2S via trace-based matrix multiplication and winner-take-all spike shifting, yet retains non-spiking LayerNorm.
 ECMT~\cite{huang2024towardsecmt} reduces latency in Transformer SNNs, yet still relies on floating-point operations.
 While retraining is avoided, these methods often require long timesteps or retain non-spiking components, limiting SNNs' energy efficiency.